VietHoang1512/KPA/README.md

 ## TODO:

 ### Pair-wise keypoint-argument
-Given a pair of key point and argument (along with their supported topic & stance) along with their matching score.
+Given a pair of key point and argument (along with their supported topic & stance) and their matching score.
 Similar pairs with label 1 are pulled together, or pushed away otherwise.

 #### Model